 Build and install EtherCat libs

 The libraries are installed per default into /usr/local/lib.
-This directory must be assigned to CMAKE_PREFIX_PATH when invoking cmake from the project which is dependent on the EtherCat libraries.
+In case of building your own project dependent on the EtherCat libraries, the libraries path must be assigned to CMAKE_PREFIX_PATH when invoking cmake from the project.

 Build and install EtherCat tools